Presented by the

 The insured value is normally 65% of the retail

 price.
 This is suggested information; the method for determining an insured

 value is up to you.

 Committee will automatically insure return-shipped pieces at 50% of the sale

-price listed on the entry form unless otherwise instructed by the
+price listed on the entry form unless otherwise instructed.

-retail price must accompany all entries and a 20% commission will be charged on
+retail price must accompany all entries.
+A 20% commission will be charged on

 all sold art.